 Kaiser Permanente does not discriminate on the basis of age, race, ethnicity, color, national origin, cultural background, ancestry, religion, sex, gender identity, gender expression, sexual orientation, marital status, physical or mental disability, source of payment, genetic information, citizenship, primary language, or immigration status.

 Language assistance services are available from our Member Services Contact Center 24 hours a day, seven days a week (except closed holidays).
 Interpreter services, including sign language, are available at no cost to you during all hours of operation.
+Auxiliary aids and services for individuals with disabilities are available at no cost to you during all hours of operation.
 We can also provide you, your family, and friends with any special assistance needed to access our facilities and services.
-In addition, you may request health plan materials translated in your language, and may also request these materials in large text or in other formats to accommodate your needs.
+You may request materials translated in your language, and may also request these materials in large text or in other formats to accommodate your needs at no cost to you.
 For more information, call 1-800-464-4000 (TTY users call 711).

 A grievance is any expression of dissatisfaction expressed by you or your authorized representative through the grievance process.
-A grievance includes a complaint or an appeal.
 For example, if you believe that we have discriminated against you, you can file a grievance.
 Please refer to your Evidence of Coverage or Certificate of Insurance or speak with a Member Services representative for the dispute-resolution options that apply to you.
 This is especially important if you are a Medicare, Medi-Cal, MRMIP, Medi-Cal Access, FEHBP, or CalPERS member because you have different dispute-resolution options available.

 You may submit a grievance in the following ways:

-- By completing a Complaint or Benefit Claim/Request form at a Member Services office located at a Plan Facility (please refer to Your Guidebook for addresses)
+- By completing a Complaint or Benefit Claim/Request form at a Member Services office located at a Plan Facility (please refer to Your Guidebook or the facility directory on our website at kp.org for addresses)

-- By mailing your written grievance to a Member Services office at a Plan Facility (please refer to Your Guidebook for addresses)
+- By mailing your written grievance to a Member Services office at a Plan Facility (please refer to Your Guidebook or the facility directory on our website at kp.org for addresses)